Variant Rules. In this section you will find all the different variant rules listed through the DBU RPG.

 |Alternate Attribute Generation Variant Rule|

 Point Distribution.
-At character creation, you can gain twenty-eight (28) attribute points to spend on your starting attribute scores.
-All scores start at one (1) and no single score can succeed ten (10) before applying racial attribute bonuses.
+At character creation, you can gain 36 Attribute Points to spend on your starting Attribute Scores.
+All scores start at 1 and no single score can exceed 10 before applying racial Attribute Bonuses.

 |Limitless Capacity Variant Rule|